 In my last article about plastic surgery I mentioned that I was interested in more aggressive and permanent changes to my appearance than injections could provide.
-It took me six or seven months, and a lot of wavering but I finally had surgery yesterday afternoon!
-I will write about it in some detail here since I know that many of you are interested in it.
+It took me six or seven months and a lot of wavering, but I finally had surgery yesterday afternoon!
+I will write about it in detail here since I know many of you are interested in it.

 Before and after photos are always interesting.
 I struggled with this, but I decided to be brave and share pre-surgery and post-surgery photos.
-These are graphic, there is also no makeup and I look ugly.
-This is not the Pammy you know.
+These are graphic, there is also no makeup, and I look ugly.
+It's not the Pammy you know.
 Consider this fair warning if you are squeamish about surgical stuff.

 What I Wanted Changed.

 I have always had "hooded" eyes.
 "Hooding" happens when the skin above your eyelid crease falls over the crease onto the eyelid.
 This skin covers the crease like a hood and makes the eyelid smaller.
 Having hooded eyes is a mixed blessing.
 On the one hand, hooded eyes can be sexy.
 Our gorgeous SheDaddy has them, and there is no one with more beautiful eyes!
-On the other hand, having hooded eyes makes some makeup techniques trickier, and others impossible.
+On the other hand, having hooded eyes makes some makeup techniques trickier and others impossible.
 Winged eyeliner is a classic example.
-You draw a perfect wing only to discover a black spot of makeup above your crease when you open your eye.
-This happens because the overhanging hood contacts the winged eyeliner when your eye is open, showing as a flaw when you close it.
-There are ways around this and with a little bit of makeup razzle dazzle anyone can sport most looks.
+You draw a perfect wing only to discover a black makeup spot above your crease when you open your eye.
+It's caused by the overhanging hood contacting the winged eyeliner when your eye is open, showing as a flaw when you close it.
+There are ways around this, and with a little makeup razzle-dazzle, anyone can sport most looks.

-Most people with hooded eyes just live with them and enjoy them enough that they don't consider surgery.
-That only works for a while, because the hood tends to grow bigger with age.
+Most people with hooded eyes live with them and enjoy them enough that they don't consider surgery.
+That only works for a while because the hood tends to grow bigger with age.
 In my case, it became quite extreme, covering most of my eyelid and almost totally obscuring the crease.
-My eyes are well past the point where the hooding could even remotely be considered sexy.
+My eyes are well past the point where the hooding could be considered sexy.

-I wish I could say that was the only problem, but I don't care much for my lower eyelids either, which sport gigantic bags.
-Basically, they are gross without makeup.
+I wish I could say that was the only problem, but I don't care much for my lower eyelids, which sport gigantic bags.
+They are gross without makeup.
 Here's a pre-op picture:

-I'm facing you here, so my right-eye is on your left.
+I'm facing you here, so my right eye is on your left.
 Arrow "A" points to the crease.
-The skin above the crease has grown to such an extent that it now covers almost all of my upper-lid, including my lashes as well as most of the crease as shown at arrow "B." The hooding of the left eye is even worse, although it's a bit hard to see from this cell-phone selfie.
+The skin above the crease has grown to such an extent that it now covers almost all of my upper lid, including my lashes and most of the crease, as shown by arrow "B." The hooding of the left eye is even worse, although it's a bit hard to see from this cell phone selfie.

 Many people I have talked to about this say they have never noticed these problems from meeting me or seeing my Gallery Photos.
-If that's true (and they are not just being lovely), all I can say is "Thank you, so much!"
+If that's true (and they are not just being lovely), all I can say is, "Thank you so much!"
 I worked hard to acquire the makeup skills to be able to minimize and hopefully defeat both of these problems.
 But it has become a nightmare for me.
-And there are some looks I would love to try, but can't because of the excessive hooding.
-This will be true no matter how much makeup skill I manage to acquire.
+And there are some looks I would love to try but can't because of the excessive hooding.
+It's beyond anyone's makeup skill.
 That's why I crave eyelid surgery.

 How it Gets Changed.

-The surgery to correct these defects is called a "blepharoplasty".
-(Greek "Blepharon" meaning "eyelid" and the surgical suffix "-plasty" from Greek "plaston" meaing "to form.")
-Subdivided into upper and lower blepharoplasty, depending on which you want repaired.
+The surgery to correct these defects is called a "blepharoplasty."
+(Greek "Blepharon" meaning "eyelid" and the surgical suffix "-plasty" from Greek "plaston" meaning "to form.")
+Subdivided into upper and lower blepharoplasty, depending on which one needs repairing.

 To repair the upper eyelid issue, the surgeon must cut away the excess skin and stitch the rest of the parts together.
-The "bags" on the lower lids are caused by fatty pads just under the skin.
-Many surgeons just remove the pads altogether.
-This was the usual approach when this surgery was first pioneered and is still quite common.
+Fatty pads cause the "bags" on the lower lids just under the skin.
+Many surgeons remove the pads altogether; that was the procedure when this surgery was first pioneered and is still quite common.
 The problem with this is that those pads are there for a reason: the skull has depressions right below your eye, and if there is no fat there at all, you swap eyebags for sunken eyes.
-It is hard to decide which is less attractive - indeed neither one is desirable.
-I discussed this issue with my surgeon before the procedure, and we agreed he would trim and move the pads in an effort to get a more natural result.
+It is hard to decide which is less attractive - neither is desirable.
+I discussed this issue with my surgeon before the procedure, and we agreed he would trim and move the pads to get a more natural result.

 I've never really liked my appearance as a man.
-I think Pammy is gorgeous, but my boy-look, not so much.
-(This might indicate that I have a mild form of gender-dysphoria.
-Pursuing this thought is tempting, but something for another time and place.)
-As the appearance of my eyes got worse, I just shrugged and accepted it as yet another flaw in an already flawed picture.
+I think Pammy is gorgeous, but my boy look, not so much.
+As the appearance of my eyes worsened, I just shrugged and accepted it as yet another flaw in an already flawed picture.

 Enter Dom De Luxury, AKA SheDaddy, and my inevitable transformation into her creation, Pammy.
-As she has helped awaken my inner woman, things like overly-hooded eyes, skinny lips and not enough cheekbones have gone from things I tolerated with an unhappy shrug to things that I can't live with anymore.
+As she has helped awaken my inner woman, things like overly-hooded eyes, thin lips, and not enough cheekbones have gone from things I tolerated with an unhappy shrug to things I can't live with anymore.
 So I decided last year to look around for a surgeon for eyelid surgery, but it has taken quite a while to find one.

-I had managed to narrow the list down to a few candidates but had no good way to decide among the finalists.
+I had narrowed the list down to a few candidates but had no good way to decide among the finalists.
 That's when a minor medical problem provided the surprising answer.
-I developed a small case of what is known as 'entropian'.
-This is when your lower eyelid curls inward and rubs against your eyeball.
-This causes incredible eye irritation and can even be dangerous to your eyesight, so obviously, I needed to get it fixed.
-This is covered by insurance, and fortunately one of the best guys to take care of this is on my plan and in my town.
+I developed a small case of what is known as 'entropion,' where your lower eyelid curls inward and rubs against your eyeball.
+Not only does this irritate your eye, but it can also be dangerous to your eyesight.
+I needed to get it fixed.
+My insurance will pay for entropion correction, and one of the best guys for it is on my plan and in my town.
 (For those of you who don't know, I live in one of the most dysfunctional healthcare cities in one of the most dysfunctional healthcare countries in the world.)
-In my initial visit to consult about the entropian, I brought up the issue of my cosmetic unhappiness.
-As we talked about it, I was very impressed with him and we decided to have all these procedures done at the same time.
+In my initial visit to consult about the entropion, I brought up the issue of my cosmetic unhappiness.
+As we talked about it, I was very impressed with him, and we decided to have all these procedures done simultaneously.
 Why spread out the misery?

-SheDaddy never pushed me to do this, but she agreed with me and was so beautifully supportive of my decision.
-She understood everything so well, the desires, the fear, the worries.
-It is so amazing to have someone like her mentor me on this path.
+SheDaddy never pushed me to do this, but she agreed and beautifully supported my decision.
+She understood everything, the desires, the fear, the worries.
+It is amazing to have someone like her mentor me on this path.
 Without her on my side, I am sure I wouldn't have found the courage to go through with it.

 When and How Much